bricktoast/bricktoast.github.io/cv.md

 President										2021-2022

+## PRESENTATIONS

-PRESENTATIONSLi, Megan G. and Margot, Jean-Luc. ?Are we alone in the universe? - A Citizen Science Collaboration.?
+Li, Megan G. and Margot, Jean-Luc. ?Are we alone in the universe? - A Citizen Science Collaboration.?
 American Astronomical Society 2024

 Li, Megan G. and Margot, Jean-Luc. ?Are we alone in the universe? - A Citizen Science Collaboration.?
 Interstellar Frontiers 2024